Kawasaki Z650: 1979 Z650/KZ650

 This model had a self-adjusting (rather than manually-adjusted) camchain tensioner.
 For US-only models, an air injection system for emissions reduction was fitted.
 This model was the first Kawasaki to use all-weather sintered disc pads and drilled brake discs to improve braking in the wet.
 A derivative version, the KZ650SR had "chopper styling" with a fat 16-inch rear wheel.

 1980 Z650/KZ650

-A HyVo-type timing chain replaced of the earlier roller chain.
+A HyVo-type timing chain replaced the earlier roller chain.
 An "LTD" model became available with just a single front disc brake and a rear drum brake.

 1981 Z650/KZ650

 Electronic ignition (instead of points) was introduced.
 The front end from the 750E was grafted on meaning a change to the brakes, front wheel and clocks.
 The kick-starter was removed and a passenger grab rail was fitted.
 Larger 32mm Mikuni CV carbs were fitted, allowing the redline to be lifted from 9,000 to 9,500 rpm.
 A new generation of Kawasaki cruisers, the "CSR" was introduced.